Key Stage 3 overview

 Key Stage 4 overview

 There are two routes of study leading to GCSE qualifications.
 Once students have embarked on these routes, it is not possible at a later stage to switch although there may be some movement between groups on the same route as students continue to develop.
-Route decisions will be based on KS3 data and professional judgement with the intention of allowing students to achieve the highest possible grades.
+The route students take will be determined by their option choices taken towards the end of Key Stage 3.

 It is judged to be better for students to achieve two high grades rather than three lower ones.
 This will enhance the chances of the students gaining entry into KS5 education and securing a place on their chosen A level courses.